 "No more pencils!
 No more books!
 No more teachers’ dirty looks!"
 Many know this rhyme which is often sung by young children at the end of the school year or at the beginning of any break.
 However, the sentiment is felt by plenty of older students as well.
 Unfortunately for those who feel this way and are considering college, now is not the time to forget the teachers and the books.

-The staff of the Excelsior Springs Branch would like to wish you a Merry Christmas.
-The branch will be closed on December 24th and 25th.
-It will be open again on the 27th.
-For more information, contact the Excelsior Springs Branch at 816-630-6721
+The staff of the Excelsior Springs Branch would like to wish you a Happy New Year.
+The branch will be closed on December 31st and January 1st.
+It will be open again on January 3rd.
+For more information, contact the Excelsior Springs Branch at 816-630-6721.